gemc/docs/webPage/source/index.rst

 Open source
 ===========
-Please visit the contributing page for information on how to contribute to gemc.
+Please visit the :ref:`contributingToGemc` page for information on how to contribute to the code development.

-If you have any bug/code optimization to report, new ideas, features request, please head over github to open an issue.
+If you have any bug/code optimization to report, new ideas, features request, please `open an issue <https://github.com/gemc/source/issues/new>`_ in github.

 ..